Data driven. Versatile.

 Regardless of your stance, you’ll now be greeted with a warning prior to installing an application.
 This warning gives you the power to opt-in or out of targeted ads.

 Facebook has announced that they will begin to urge some iPhone and iPad users to let them track their activity so that they are able to receive more personalised ads.
-The company is currently rolling out tests of their in-app messages, before Apple’s changes become mandatory for all apps later in the year.
+The company is currently rolling out tests of their in-app messages, before Apple’s changes become mandatory for all apps.